aniket-work/Lets-Build-HealthIQ-AI/README.md

 Through our fictional companies’ implementation, readers can understand how AI can transform their business operations and prepare for the future of B2B commerce.

-# Tutorial: My Building Of Trading Order Management System Using AI Agents
+# Tutorial: Let's Build HealthIQ AI - A Vertical AI Agent System

 ## Prerequisites
 - Python installed on your system.